 There are three fields within the solution that will allow you to create a hierarchy structure, Contract Type, Contract Category and Organisational Units.
 By creating a hierarchy structure it enables you to accurately point to an exact match based upon your organisations structure or terminology this can also aid in either generic or specific filtering and reporting.

-In the Example above your have Contract Type values of:
+In the Example in Fig 1 you have Contract Type values of:

 Within the Parent value of 'Customer' you have child records of: